Habitat management is key to the preservation of healthy habitats for the many species on the Refuge.

 Invasive plant species and non-native plants

 Overgrowth of non-invasive plants, such as shrub-lands for example

 Environmental and agricultural toxins

 Prescribed burning is a key and crucial method of habitat management.

-Physical removal of invasive plant species is ongoing; scientifically and carefully targeted use of selective herbicides are sometimes necessary to control large areas of, or aggressively growing invasives.
-U.S. Army and U.S. Air Force EOD (explosive ordnance disposal) teams visit the Refuge often to clear known UXO hazards.
+Physical removal of invasive plant species is ongoing; scientifically and carefully targeted use of selective herbicides are sometimes necessary to control large areas of, or aggressively growing, invasives.
+U.S. Army and U.S. Air Force EOD (explosive ordinance disposal) teams visit the Refuge often to clear known UXO hazards.